 The Connect tenant is the easy part.
-Stand it up in a region, attach an instance, point a few flows at a Lambda.
-A confident engineer has a working sandbox by lunchtime.
-The hard part — the part that decides whether the migration ships on time — is moving the phone numbers.
-Not the IVR, not the agent desktop.
+Stand up an instance in a region, attach a few flows, point them at a Lambda or two — a confident engineer has a working sandbox by lunchtime.
+The hard part, the part that quietly decides whether the migration ships on schedule, is the phone numbers themselves.
+Not the IVR.
+Not the agent desktop.
 The DIDs your customers dial.
-The toll-free your marketing printed on six million envelopes.
-The vanity number the CEO has had since 2003.
+The toll-free your marketing printed on six million envelopes last Christmas.
+The vanity number the CEO has answered personally since 2003.

-AWS publishes two pages on this — one on porting, one on claiming.
-Both are accurate.
-Neither tells you what the carrier handoff looks like in week eight when the FOC date slips, the LOA is rejected for a comma in the billing address, and the cutover weekend you booked is the weekend the losing carrier's porting desk goes dark for a public holiday in a country none of your team work in.
+AWS publishes two pages on the subject — one on porting, one on claiming.
+Both pages are accurate.
+Neither tells you what the carrier handoff actually looks like in week eight, when the FOC date slips, the Letter of Authorisation gets bounced for a comma in the billing address, and the cutover weekend you reserved six weeks ago turns out to be the same weekend the losing carrier's porting desk takes a public holiday in a country none of your team has ever set foot in.

-This is what we have learned shipping these migrations across the US, the UK, three EU countries, and Nigeria.
+This is what we have learned shipping these migrations across the US, the UK, three EU countries, and Nigeria — and what we wish someone had handed us before we shipped the first one.

 Key takeaways